MandyHenderson/BizBenchmark/README.md

 #### 2. For Trader task - Market Trend Analysis.
 The used dataset is the M&A dataset

 **Data Structure:**
+- ID: a unique identifier for each instance.
 - Instruction: A constant instruction string shared by all records.
 - Text: The news article or tweet from the dataset.
 - Answer: a label corresponding to the class as a string: 'complete', or 'rumour'.